How would performance improve if team members could confidently deal with the unexpected in a positive, creative and collaborative way?

 3. Improv requires us to think on our feet.
 We all know that things will never go exactly as planned in life.
 When presenting at an important meeting, there will be a computer glitch, someone will ask an awkward question you weren't expecting and a cell phone will ring.
 Learning to "roll with it" creates an ability to become more dynamic in unexpected situations.

-Inspire Improv workshops allow for a safe and fun space to "try on" these principles and then transfer them to the workplace.
+Inspire Improv workshops allow for a safe and engaging space to "try on" these principles and then transfer them to the workplace.